genhur/rehearse/README.md

 ---

+High-stakes interpersonal skills, like conflict, boundaries, hard feedback, asking for what you want, have no flight simulator.
+You learn them by failing live, on the people who matter, and you may not get another chance.
+Rehearse is the flight simulator.
+Difficult conversations are the first domain; the underlying idea is creating reps where reps didn't exist.

 Most communication advice tells you *what* to say.
 But the same words land completely differently depending on *how* you say them — confident or hesitant, empathetic or defensive.
 The hard part of a difficult conversation isn't usually the argument.
 It's the delivery, under pressure, in real time.

 Rehearse lets you rehearse that.
 Describe a conversation you're dreading, practice it out loud against an AI playing the other person, get honest feedback on how you came across, and run it again.